ProjectAussie/hap-ibd/README.md

 * Add [Makefile](Makefile).
 * Allow indel variants encoded as `I` and `D` in the input VCF file.
 * Add option **includesamples**.
+* Allow min-mac to be set to 0 to disable the minor allele count filter.